Glenfield railway station, Sydney: A hub for South West Sydney

 Glenfield station received further redevelopment and expansion as a result of the construction of the South West Rail Link to Leppington.
 Upgrades in the Glenfield area included the construction includes new car parks, a bus interchange, a new overhead concourse with lifts, a new platform and the replacement of a flat junction between the Main South and East Hills lines with a grade separated junction.
 A new temporary ticket office was constructed opposite the station in the Magee Lane car park.
 This served as the ticket office until the construction work at the station was completed.
 A temporary footbridge provided access to the station after the original eastern entrance was closed.
 In June 2014, once work was completed, the East Hills line flyover opened, platform 1 became a through platform and platform 4 was brought into service, creating two island platforms.

 Construction of the line to Leppington commenced in the second quarter of 2010.
 This included a flyover just south of Glenfield to take the new line over the existing lines.
 The line opened on 8 February 2015.

 From November 2017, all services from north of Glenfield operate to and from Leppington, with the line between Glenfield and Macarthur served exclusively by services operating via the T8 Airport/Sydenham Line.
 In recognition of the increased interchange at Glenfield, the works include a minor upgrade to the station that includes extended canopies and new service indicator screens.

 Platforms and services

 Transport links

-Interline Bus Services operate six routes via Glenfield station:
+Transit Systems operates six bus routes via Glenfield station, under contract to Transport for NSW: